The Best Outdoor security cameras without subscription

 It’s a dangerous world out there.
 These days, you need to do everything possible to keep your home secure.
 In this handy little guide, we’ll take you through everything you need to know if you’re buying a outdoor security camera.

 ieGeek Outdoor Security Camera

 How Do Outdoor Security Cameras Work?

 The most up-to-date wireless home security cameras transmit video data through a radio transmitter.
 The data is then collected and stored, either via cloud storage or a built-in device.
-A wired camera works in much the same way, except that the signal is sent to the storage device via wires instead of radio signals.
+Wired security cameras works in much the same way, except that the signal is sent to the storage device via wires instead of radio signals.

 Infrared LEDs (or IR LEDs) detect the photons that escape an object or animal as it emits heat.
-These photons are then converted to electrons, which can then, in turn, be processed into visible images, even if the camera itself is surrounded by total darkness.
+These photons are then converted to electrons, which can then, in turn, be processed into visible images, even if the security camera itself is surrounded by total darkness